0%

 D. Lysosome No Digesting macromolecules, pathogens, debris and old organelles

-22. Which of the following is not a function of cholesterol in cell membranes?
+17. Which of the following proteins is a hormone?

 Obligate anaerobes Facultative anaerobes Obligate aerobes